hellowshinobu/learngit/readme.txt

-Git is a version conctrl system.
+Git is a distributed version conctrl system.
 Git is a free soft.